-Legal counsel is not made available at first instance in Dublin cases.
+Legal counsel is not made available at first instance in Dublin cases but can be requested at second instance.74

 The Migration Court can appoint legal counsel in Dublin appeals but does take into account whether the grounds for appeal raise issues that could lead to a change in the decision.
 The difficulties with regard to access to legal assistance in the regular procedure are also applicable here (see Regular Procedure: Legal Assistance).